Fracture: Poems for My Mother About the Vietnam War

 turn them over in my hands.
 Snails are made

-I tell the nuns.
+of rocks I tell the nuns.
 But they throw them

 back over the fence.